A Few Words About Our Practices: Shakespeare

 Tennessee Stage Company is excited to announce the next step in our New Play Festival’s evolution.

-Over the past 29 seasons, TSC has had the pleasure to read, stage, and produce 100s of scripts from playwrights all over the world, including 31 world premiere stage productions.
+For 29 seasons, TSC has had the pleasure to read, stage, and produce 100s of scripts from playwrights all over the world, including 31 world premiere stage productions.
 We have had the honor of working with incredibly talented playwrights and practitioners in that time and wouldn’t change it for the world.

 For our 30th season, we’ve decided to narrow our lens from worldwide to our hometown of Knoxville, Tennessee.
 With the deep roots of storytelling that accompany the Appalachian mountains and its foothills, Tennessee Stage Company wants to cultivate our artistic soil, making it a fertile ground for the playwrights and practitioners of Knoxville to grow.

 As for the future, over the next few years, Tennessee Stage Company will be changing the scope of the New Play Festival to focus on the process of playwrighting.
-In 2024, we will begin accepting locally written, full-length plays where the ink is still wet.
+In 2025, we will continue accepting locally written, full-length plays where the ink is still wet.
 We will focus on training up dramaturgs and directors to act as resources and facilitators in supporting the stories each playwright looks to tell.
 Through year-round table work opportunities, consistent constructive feedback, staged readings and performance-focused productions, Tennessee Stage Company looks to set a flourishing foundation from which playwrights can build their stories from the script up.